About the Society

 The Society became active in the development of Queens Gardens and the construction of the Wolf Harris fountain, it assisted in the redevelopment of the Octagon as well as the creation of Jubilee Park.
 It also tirelessly lobbied for the protection of the Town Belt, the city’s sand dunes and the creation of open space and parks throughout the city.
 Many of Dunedin’s parks and monuments today are the result of the early work of the Amenities Society to provide amenities and recreational opportunities for its citizens in those early years.

-The Dunedin Amenities Society have continued to be active over the last 126 years raising funds for amenity projects lobbying the City Council and other agencies to protect and preserve many of the important environmental and heritage areas of the City.
-Some of its most recent projects include the development of the gardens at the historic Dunedin Railway Station and the upgrade of the historic Wold Harris fountain now retained at Dunedins Botanic Gardens.
-The Society continue to support many community organisations and often assists with donations of funds and suport these organisations.
+The Dunedin Amenities Society has continued to be active over the last 126 years raising funds for amenity projects lobbying the City Council and other agencies to protect and preserve many of the important environmental and heritage areas of the City.
+Some of its most recent projects include the development of the gardens at the historic Dunedin Railway Station and the upgrade of the historic Wolf Harris fountain now retained at Dunedin Botanic Garden.
+The Society continues to support many community organisations and often assists with donations of funds to support these organisations.
 With a strong historical tradition the Society hopes to play an active part in the protection and sustainable development of Dunedin for another 100 years.

-The Societys involvement with the fountain goes back to the develpment of Queens Gardens before the fountain made its way to the Botanic Gadens.
+The Society’s involvement with the fountain goes back to the development of Queens Gardens before the fountain made its way to the Botanic Garden.
 The late John Perry worked with local engineers to make some of the pieces for the restoration.